 OUR MISSION & VISION

-Founded in 2007, Common Threads is a Bellingham, WA based non-profit that promotes a seed-to-table approach to food production, nutrition and environmental stewards.
+Founded in 2007, Common Threads is a Bellingham, WA based non-profit that promotes a seed-to-table approach to gardening, nutrition and environmental stewardship.

 Our Mission: Common Threads connects kids to healthy food in the garden, in the kitchen, and at the table.
 We want kids to grow up making food choices that are good for their bodies, their communities, and the environment.